microsoft/WhatTheHack/999-SAPonAzure/Student/03-SAP-Security.md

 2) Azure Sentinel (requires Sentinel workspace and SAP knowledge) Detailed documentation provided seperately.

 ## Tips
-- If you are an Internal Microsoft employee,
+- If you are an Internal Microsoft employee and built SAP system using provided terraform script, note below mentioned points before proceeding to part 2 of this challenge.
   - the SAP system that you installed already have all required transports imported.
   - SAP system already have all required Function modules, user and role provisioned.
   - Change password for user Sentinel and use it wherever required.
 Custom role and user 'Sentinel' are available in client 100.
 So use client 100 wherever required.